Sesame Street video games: Sesame Street: Countdown

-Sesame Street Counting Cafe
+Sesame Street: Counting Cafe

-Sesame Street: Counting Cafe is a Sega Genesis game published by EA.
+Sesame Street: Counting Cafe is an educational game developed by Riedel Software Productions and published by Electronic Arts.
+It was released for the Sega Genesis in 1994.
 Players learn how to count numbers with Grover as he tries to count, climb, and jump while collecting food items for counting.
 Bert has a tendency to throw an egg in the mass and alter the order.

 North America was the only region in which the game was released; it uses the American English language.

 Sesame Street: Elmo's A-to-Zoo Adventure

 Sesame Street: Elmo's A-to-Zoo is the second of four Sesame Street games targeting the Wii and Nintendo DS to be published by Warner Bros.
 Interactive Entertainment, with a PC version also available.
 It was developed by Black Lantern Studios and released in 2010 alongside Cookie's Counting Carnival.
 The Nintendo versions utilize motion controls and are packaged with special Wii Remote and Nintendo DS stylus jackets that are intended to make them comfortable to use for young children.
 This game pairs knowledge of the alphabet with an overview of animals.